alu454/BlocklySpot/design.md

 This document that contains a preliminary desgin of some of the blocks inside this DSL.
 This will contain their semantics and a general description of what this block shoudl do, and what code should be executed when this block is called.

 ## Setup Block
 **Description** This should install all nessecary packages and repositories needed to run the program.
-This should also set up the enviorment
+This should also set up the environment.

+### Download Repositories
+This should download the repos.
+Depending on how the DSL is installed, this may not be needed.
+This is one of the repos that we'd need.
 `git clone https://github.com/boston-dynamics/spot-sdk.git`

-## Download Repositories
-This should download the repos.
-Depending on how the DSL is installed, this may not be needed

-## Import Packages
+### Import Packages
-This should make sure
+This should make sure that all the correct packages are imported